bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:06:24

 Anyways so Wangchun F2Pool was using a patch, maybe self-written, maybe not, to filter these transactions out of blocks to comply with the OFAC list.
-And now he's… Well,
+And now he's…
+Well,

 Speaker 1: 00:06:39

 we don't know if it was to comply with the OFAC list.
-Josh, why

 Speaker 0: 00:06:41

-are you hedging everything so much?
+Josh, why are you hedging everything so much?
 It's pretty obvious at this point, right?
 You did the analysis.

 Speaker 1: 00:06:46

 No, because there are some unconfirmed tweets that suggest that...
-And he

-Speaker 0: 00:06:49
+Speaker 0: 00:06:48

-confirms it on Twitter.
+And he confirms it on Twitter.

 Speaker 1: 00:06:50